hroncok/bakalarka/Implementace.md

 bugreports: https://github.com/hroncok/dap-travis/issues
 description: |
     This mod assistant allows **Travis CI** for you project.
-    Your project has to be on GitHub already.
+    Your project has to be already on GitHub.
 ```